-We would strongly suggest that VAC pursue the incorporation of the EIA/AA special allowances into the NVC/VWA with appropriate legislative/regulatory amendments so as to address these deficiencies in the PFL.
+- We would strongly suggest that VAC pursue the incorporation of EIA and a new caregiver allowance, based on the eligibility criteria of the AA together with the amount found under the DND Attendant Care Benefit, into the NVC/VWA with appropriate legislative/regulatory amendments so as to address these deficiencies in the PFL. - 4.
 Establish a newly-structured Career Impact Allowance that would reflect the following standard of compensation: "What would the veteran have earned in their military career had the veteran not been injured?"
-This form of progressive income model, consistently used by the Canadian courts in addressing "future loss of income" for injured plaintiffs, has been recommended by the MPAG and the Veterans Ombudsman's Office.
+This form of progressive income model, consistently used by the Canadian courts in addressing "future loss of income" for injured plaintiffs, has been recommended by the MPAG and the Veterans Ombud's Office.
 This concept would be unique to the NVC/VWA and would bolster the potential lifetime compensation of a disabled veteran as to their projected lost career earnings as opposed to the nominal one per cent increase provided in the proposed legislation.

-As a general observation in relation to the new legislation and the regulatory amendments with regard to the evaluation of the calculation surrounding the new Income Replacement Benefit, we would suggest the following concerns are material:
+As a general observation in relation to the new legislation and the regulatory amendments with regard to the evaluation of the calculation surrounding the new IRB, we would suggest the following concerns are material:

-With reference to the one per cent per year increase in the IRB, it is to be noted that this percentile augmentation ostensibly decreases in financial impact with the higher number of years of military service experienced by the disabled veteran and disappears completely for those veterans who have served for over 20 years prior to suffering their injury or disability.
+(i) With reference to the one per cent per year increase in the IRB, it is to be noted that this percentile augmentation ostensibly decreases in financial impact with the higher number of years of military service experienced by the disabled veteran and disappears completely for those veterans who have served for over 20 years prior to suffering their injury or disability.